-As I’d spent my entire childhood drawing and building things, you’d think I’d have caught on much sooner.
+As I’d spent most of my childhood drawing and building things, you’d think I’d have caught on much sooner.
 But my early years held no artistic reference points, and there was certainly no outward acknowledgment that what I did was worthy of attention.
-I just did what I did while quietly despairing at the mind-numbing torment of normal school.
+I just did what I did while quietly despairing at the mind-numbing torment of regular school.

 My focus in secondary school was very uneven.
-Classroom activities held little appeal, and I’d often drift off into some reverie and lose track of what was going on around me.
-Or I’d fritter away the time drawing in the margins of my text books, finding infinitely more meaning in my doodles than in the threat of looming exams.
+Classroom activities held little appeal, and I’d often drift off into daydreams and lose track of what was going on around me.
+Or I’d fritter away the time drawing in the margins of my textbooks, finding infinitely more meaning in my doodles than in the threat of looming exams.

 Not surprisingly, my grades were never stellar.
-But thinking back now on how little time I spent mentally engaged in those classes, it’s a wonder that I managed to pass each year.
-While I’d naturally tune into and absorb whatever caught my interest, I’d quickly dismiss whatever didn’t.
-And there was lots of the latter.
+But thinking back now on how little time I spent mentally engaged in the classroom, it’s a wonder I got the grades I did.
+While I’d naturally tune into and absorb whatever caught my interest, I’d just as easily dismiss whatever didn’t.
+And there was plenty of the latter.

-Yet as wretched as those school days were, they never did manage to squelch my desire to create.
-In fact I’d say it was my daily disconnect from that brutish reality, plus my obsession with drawing and tinkering, that kept me sane.
+Yet as wretched as those school days were, they never managed to squelch my desire to create.
+In fact, I’d say my daily disconnect from that brutish school reality, plus my obsession with drawing and tinkering, actually kept me sane.

-And the telling point, I think, is that only a year after the realization that I was a creative, I entered college as a full time art student.
+And the telling point is that only a year after I realized I was a “creative”, I entered college as a full-time art student.

-Since then, no matter what challenge life throws my way, I find strength in the memory of that teenage realization.
-The truth is that when creativity is given the freedom to have its way with you, unplanned benefits and blessings inevitably find their way into your life.
+Since then, no matter what challenge life might throw my way, I always find strength in the memory of that teenage realization.
+When creativity quickens the heart, and you choose to run with it, unplanned blessings inevitably find their way into your life.

 - Increased life satisfaction